edublancas/edublancas.github.io/resume/resume.md

 [sklearn-evaluation](https://github.com/edublancas/sklearn-evaluation).
 June 2016-Present

-* Developed Python package to evaluate Machine Learning models.
+* Developed Python package to evaluate Machine Learning models
-* Currently working in the migration to the official [scikit-learn contrib organization](https://github.com/scikit-learn-contrib)
+* Currently working in the migration to the official [scikit-learn contrib organization](https://github.com/scikit-learn-contrib) on Github

  [Stanford Crowd Course Initiative](http://crowdcourse.stanford.edu/).
  May 2016

-* Volunteered for to weeks to design the [Practical Machine Learning with Python](http://crowdcourse.stanford.edu/ml.html) course.
+* Volunteered for two weeks to design the [Practical Machine Learning with Python](http://crowdcourse.stanford.edu/ml.html) course
-* Designed sections of the syllabus and provided code examples using scikit-learn and pandas.
+* Designed sections of the syllabus and provided code examples using scikit-learn and pandas

 Awards
 ======